Port Security & Public Safety

 Security & Safety

 As a vital link in the global supply chain, Port Houston maintains extensive safety, and security programs.
 Port Houston has dedicated teams in Police, Fire, Emergency Management, and Security, ready to respond to any incident that occurs in or around the Houston Ship Channel.
-For emergencies, please contact Port Houston Dispatch Emergency at 713-670-3611.
+For emergencies on port property, please contact Port Houston Dispatch Emergency at 713-670-3611.
 Any non-emergencies, you can reach the Dispatch center at 713-670-3620.

 PHYSICAL SECURITY & CYBERSECURITY